Erie doctrine: Aftermath of Swift

-Erie
+Erie Railroad v.
+Tompkins (1938)

-The decision in Erie involved a railroad accident.
-The plaintiff, Tompkins, was walking alongside Erie's railroad tracks in Pennsylvania when a train passed.
+The Erie decision originated as a dispute between Erie Railroad Company and the plaintiff, Tompkins.
+Tompkins, was walking alongside Erie's railroad tracks in Pennsylvania when a train passed.
 An open door struck him and knocked him under the train, severing his arm.
 In most states, Tompkins could sue for negligence of the railroad and recover monetary damages for his loss.
 In Pennsylvania, however, Tompkins was considered a trespasser.
 He could not recover damages for an ordinary negligence claim in the state court of Pennsylvania, because under the law of that state, a claimant had to show "wanton" negligence on part of the Defendant to recover.